 The study area includes five major surface water crossings which were evaluated for future improvements.
-High Water Marks gathered after Hurricane Florence and the 500-year storm flows served as the basis for future crossing elevations.
-Table 2.1 includes a summary of assumptions and improvements at each crossing.

-In the existing condition, Sterritt Swamp, Tilly Swamp, and Jones Big Swamp are bridge crossings while Meetinghouse Branch and Mill Swamp are culvert crossings.
+In the existing condition, Sterritt Swamp, Tilly Swamp, and Jones Big Swamp are existing bridge crossings while Meetinghouse Branch and Mill Swamp are culvert crossings as shown in Exhibit 2.1.
+It should be noted that SCDOT does not have any funded bridge replacement projects in their TIP along SC 90 or S-57 in the project study area.